 One of the more significant movements in IT in recent years is a trend toward low code and no code tools and platforms, and it isn’t going away.
 Each will be defined in the section below:

-- Low code: low code is a development movement where time-consuming manual processes are automated, without hand coding, using a visual IDE environment, an automation that connects to backends and some kind of application lifestyle management system.
+- Low code is a development movement where time-consuming manual processes are automated, without hand coding, using a visual IDE environment, an automation that connects to backends and some kind of application lifestyle management system.
 The whole unit is called a “low code platform”.

 Why are these important?
 Well, that’s a more complex answer.
 Like DevOps, Low Code and No Code platforms are designed to increase the agility and effectiveness of organizations.
 But unlike DevOps, they don’t traditional require hand coding.
 That leaves many IT organizations wondering what role, if any, low code and no code platforms could play in their DevOps organization.